Asanjena/tech_230_AWS/README.md

 Anywhere (0.0.0.0) means that anyone with the key pair can access the instance.

-8. You can the **Configure Storage**, however we will leave it as 8 GiB.
+8. You can use the **Configure Storage** section, however we will leave it as 8 GiB.

 ![Alt text](config_storage.PNG)

+9. You can also complete the advanced details section, but we will leave this for now and go ahead and launch the EC2 instance.

 ### Connecting using SSH

-After finishing the above steps, go ahead and click 'Connect' to conect to the instance you made.

-To connect using SSH, use the key taht your provider gave you (this should have been moved to your .ssh folder).
+To connect using SSH, use the key thatt your provider gave you (this should have been moved to your .ssh folder).
 In this case, it is 'tech230.pem

 1. In a bash terminal, we will set the permisions to make the tech230 key 'read only' for everyone.
 In bash terminal, type: